DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

     - Minimum value is `0.001` and maximum value is `1.5`.
 Note that when running at a really low resolution, the minimum value may get clamped to a larger relative size.
     - Default is `0.035` for horizontally oriented screens and `0.025` for vertically oriented screens
 * `fontSizeDimmed` - type: FLOAT
     - Font size when a menu is open (background is dimmed).
+This property mostly exists for backward compatibility purposes, the recommended approach is to setup a separate helpsystem element with `scope` set to `menu`
     - Minimum value is `0.001` and maximum value is `1.5`.
 Note that when running at a really low resolution, the minimum value may get clamped to a larger relative size.
     - Default is the same value as `fontSize`
 * `scope` - type: STRING